Bengal Sultanate: Culture and society

-The Bengali language was the most spoken language while Persian was an administrative and commercial language.
+The Bengali language was the most spoken language, while Persian was an administrative and commercial language.
 Men wore white shirts, cotton fabrics of various colors, turbans, sarongs, lungis, dhutis, leather shoes, and belts to wrap their robes on the waist.
 Women wore cotton saris.
 Upper-class women wore gold jewelry.
 There were various classes of artisans, as well as physicians and fortune tellers.
-There was a class of musicians who would gather by the houses of the rich during dawn and play music; and they would be rewarded with wine, food and money during breakfast hours.
+There was a class of musicians who would gather by the houses of the rich during dawn and play music; and they would be rewarded with wine, food, and money during breakfast hours.
 Some men would have performances with a chained tiger.
 The Hindu minority did not eat beef.
 The streets and markets included bathing areas, eating and drinking places, and dessert shops.
 Betel nut was offered to guests.
-The population included royalty, aristocrats, natives and foreigners.
+The population included royalty, aristocrats, natives, and foreigners.
 Many of the rich built ships and went abroad for trade.
 Many were agriculturalists.
-Punishments for breaking the law included expulsion from the kingdom, as well as bamboo flogging.
+Punishments for breaking the law included expulsion from the kingdom as well as bamboo flogging.

-Bengali male clothing is mentioned in a Chinese envoy of 1415 which described men of Pandua who “wear a white cotton turban and a long white cotton shirt.
+Bengali male clothing is mentioned in a Chinese envoy of 1415, which described men of Pandua who "wear a white cotton turban and a long white cotton shirt.
 On their feet they wear low sheep-skin shoes with gold thread.
 The smarter ones think it the correct thing to have designs on them.
-Everyone of them is engaged in business, the value of which may be ten thousand pieces of gold.”
+Everyone of them is engaged in business, the value of which may be ten thousand pieces of gold."

 Bengal was rich in textile production and export.
 Marco Polo mentioned the commercial importance of Bengali cotton.
-Maghrebi traveler Ibn Battuta admired the local fine Muslin during his visit.
-Between 1415 and 1432 Chinese diplomats wrote of muslin, rugs, veils of various colours, gauzes, turban materials, embroidered silks etc. In early 16th Century Ludovico di Varthema noted “Fifty ships are laden every year in this place with cotton and silk stuffs.....
+Maghrebi traveller Ibn Battuta admired the local fine muslin during his visit.
+Between 1415 and 1432, Chinese diplomats wrote of muslin, rugs, veils of various colours, gauzes, turban materials, embroidered silks, etc. In the early 16th century, Ludovico di Varthema noted, "Fifty ships are laden every year in this place with cotton and silk stuffs...
 These same stuffs go through all Turkey, through Syria, through Persia, through Arabia Felix, through Ethiopia, and through all India."
 Contemporary Tome Pires described the export of Bengali textiles to ports in the eastern half of the Indian Ocean.